phone_androidVPN Rankings · Ireland

 What is the best VPN for Android in Ireland?+

-ExpressVPN — it has the most polished Android app, pairing one-tap simplicity with the platform’s deeper controls: mature per-app split tunnelling, a reliable kill switch and rock-solid RTÉ Player and Netflix unblocking.
-NordVPN is a very close, better-value second, and its split tunnelling works on Android even though it is absent on iPhone.
-Surfshark and IPVanish are the picks for a whole household thanks to unlimited simultaneous devices.
+NordVPN — it was fastest in our 2026 tests and pairs that with the platform’s deeper controls: mature per-app split tunnelling that works on Android even though it is absent on iPhone, a reliable kill switch and rock-solid RTÉ Player and Netflix unblocking.
+IPVanish is the pick for a whole household thanks to unlimited simultaneous devices.

 What is Always-on VPN on Android?+